MarkWme/AzureSecurity/Storage.md

 ### Access Keys
 Whilst RBAC secures access to and operations on your Storage Account at the **management plane**, Access Keys and SAS tokens - which we'll discuss in the next section - control access to the data in your storage account.
 The **data plane**.

-All Storage Accounts have two 512-bit access keys - effectively very long, complex passwords - that, if known, permit full access to all data within a storage account.
-These keys should be treated with the same level of care as any highly privileged account, such as administrative accounts for servers or Active Directory domains.
+All Storage Accounts have two 512-bit access keys - effectively very long, complex passwords - that, if known, permit **full access to all data within a storage account**.
+These keys should be treated with the same level of care as any highly privileged account, such as administrative accounts for servers or Active Directory domains or SSH keys.

 ![Storage Account Access Keys](/images/storage-account-access-keys.png)